-CCAP’s mission will be to work collaboratively with RCPS and other local schools to support young people as they develop a realistic plan for life after graduation.
+CCAP’s mission is to work collaboratively with RCPS and other local schools to support young people as they develop a realistic plan for life after graduation.

 From 2005 – 2019, the Next Step Program, funded by Headwaters and operated in partnership with Rappahannock County Public Schools (RCPS), provided high school students with the resources they needed to create a post-graduation college, vocational, or career plan.
 This plan encouraged and helped graduates to pursue meaningful, independent, and productive lives following graduation from RCHS.
 For those pursuing post-secondary education, the Next Step Program also offered scholarship support to lessen the financial burden of enrolling in college or trade school.
-During this period, Headwaters funded a part-time director staff position to develop, implement, and supervise the Next Step Program.
 In 2019, as a result of several independent but concurrent developments, the Next Step Program as originally conceived and implemented came to an end.

 As a result, Headwaters and RCPS agreed that the goals of the original Next Step Program would continue to be part of a more broadly defined Headwaters’ successor program—the College & Career Access Program (CCAP).
 A natural evolution from the program it replaced, CCAP retains the original vision of the Next Step Program while fitting into an expanded understanding of Headwaters core mission that has been guiding Headwaters programs for the past several years.

 Current initiatives include the following programs and activities now supported by Headwaters in collaboration with RCPS as part of CCAP: